Website Navigation for Screen Readers

 • Equivalent involvement of two or more divisions

-• Aligns with priorities of divisional leadership (support from the deans/directors)
+• Aligns with priorities of the data science and AI initiative, and divisional leadership

 Evaluation (scored 1-5):

-• Recruitment area seeks to solve a pressing world problem or is focused on important scientific discovery and scholarship
+• Recruitment area is centrally aligned with data science, machine learning or artificial intelligence, seeks to solve a pressing world problem, and is bringing together BDPs focused on translation

 • Importance of this recruitment area to its broader field